alejoe91/multimodalfitting/README.md

 ## Organization of the repository

-The repo is divided in different folders with different purposes:
+The `multimodalfitting` folder is divided in different folders with different purposes:

 ### models